catherinepope/papermod/content/workshops/resources/narrative-cv-example-teams.md

 </details>

 Our team has observed how early career researchers working at the intersection of arts, science, and community engagement often struggle to find mentorship that understands the unique challenges of transdisciplinary, community-based work.
 Traditional academic structures privilege single-discipline expertise and individual achievement, leaving researchers who work collaboratively or across boundaries feeling isolated.
-We wanted to create supportive structures and opportunities that would help early career researchers develop confidence in transdisciplinary practice while building inclusive research communities.
-We have established peer networks, provided targeted mentorship, and created professional development opportunities that honour diverse research pathways.
+We have established peer networks, provided targeted mentorship, and created professional development opportunities that help early career researchers develop confidence in transdisciplinary practice while building inclusive research communities that honour diverse research pathways.

 <details class="ocar-breakdown">